mattermost/docs/source/administration/legacy-upgrade.md

 If your Mattermost server has duplicate accounts (users with multiple accounts in multiple teams with the same email address or username), you need to understand the 3.0 upgrade process in detail and take special steps to upgrade successfully.

 1. Download Mattermost Enterprise Edition 3.0.3
-      1. Run `platform -version` to confirm the current version of your Mattermost server is `v2.2.0`, `v2.1.1`, or `v2.0.0` of either Mattermost Enteprrise Edition or Mattermost Team Edition.
+      1. Run `platform -version` to confirm the current version of your Mattermost server is `v2.2.0`, `v2.1.1`, or `v2.0.0` of either Mattermost Enterprise Edition or Mattermost Team Edition.
 If not, please [upgrade to at least Mattermost Enterprise Edition `v2.0.0`](https://docs.mattermost.com/administration/legacy-upgrade.html#upgrade-enterprise-edition-to-2-2-x-and-earlier).
       2. Run `wget https://releases.mattermost.com/X.X.X/mattermost-X.X.X-linux-amd64.tar.gz` to download the appropriate new version.
 2. Stop the Mattermost server
       1. Consider posting an announcement to active teams about stopping the Mattermost server for an upgrade.